If you’re trying to help your child master their math facts, forget the drills and worksheets and play some of these fun games instead!

 Cooperative games are always popular in our household, and this one is no exception.
 In Math Rush, players work together to properly sequence sums and differences in a timed challenge.
 This game is a fun and quick way to practice math facts since it encourages students to solve equations quickly.
 Building number sense is an added bonus!

-Practice addition and subtraction facts on one side of the board, or switch to the multiplication side for additional challenges.
+Practice addition and subtraction facts on one side of the Election Night board, or switch to the multiplication side for additional challenges.
 With each roll of the dice, players can mix-and-match the numbers to reach the sum or product that best fits their strategy in their quest to reach 270 electoral college votes first.
 In the race to win the White House, children will quickly learn where each of the states is located, their abbreviations, and how many electoral college votes each state receives while improving their math facts fluency.

 A fun spatial reasoning game, Kingdomino includes several mathematical skills, including ordering from least to greatest, multiplication, and addition.
 Best of all, it’s a wonderful game that works for multiple ages.
 Younger children can work on ordering the kingdom tiles from least to greatest, while older children can help calculate everyone’s score, first by solving multiplication equations and then finding the sum of all the products.